LiverCube/BitBeats/README.md

 #Documentation:

-Documentation of all commands and sample code can be found in design.txt.
+Documentation of all commands and sample code can be found in design.pdf.

 #License:
 Copyright (C) 2024 Hannes PESCOLLER, Eugen-Maximilian STANGL